9track/FlashFloppy-wiki/Initial-Setup.md

 See [Host Platforms](Host-Platforms) for detailed instructions and troubleshooting for specific host systems.

+## USB Storage

+FlashFloppy requires a USB drive formatted with FAT32 (note that ExFAT and NTFS are *not* supported).
+Most USB sticks are factory-formatted appropriately.
+If erasing the entire drive on a Mac, be sure to select the legacy "Master Boot Record" partitioning scheme.

 ## Image Navigation Modes

 FlashFloppy supports three different operating modes.
 For the best